alkue-com/acid/README.md

 Optional arguments:
 - `location` - if not given, West Europe is used
-- `subnet` - if not given, the first `VNET` subnet without delegations is used
+- `subnet` - if not given, the first `vnet` subnet without delegations is used
 - `env_variables`
 - `env_secrets`
 - `cpus`